Stifahafsa/Projet1-JS/README.md

 - Transforming data with `map()`
 - Array manipulation in JavaScript

-Here’s a description for the exercise that you can include in your `README.md` file on GitHub:

----

 # Exercise 3 : Inscription Management with Total Fee Calculation